 I wondered, “Why the repetitions?
 Why the division into 22 groups of eight verses each?And what’s with the Hebrew section titles?”
-In my youth, I figured that this had some good logic and purpose, so I made a commitment to myself to figure it out.
+In my youth, I figured that this had some good logic and purpose, so I made a commitment to figure it out.
 Sometime.

 The more I studied Psalm 119 in detail, the more I began to see how very important, how very central the message of this psalm is to all of life–to the very questions of existence that puzzle us–and yet how neglected and how misunderstood it is!
 The psalmist stands back from scripture in order to see it and appraise it.
 This is a conversation between the psalmist and God and often with the people of God…and it includes me.